 Inchelium garlic is an heirloom variety that has been designated as an endangered food by Slow Food USA’s Ark of Taste.
 Through the Ark of Taste Agricultural Conservation program, Inchelium garlic is being introduced to farmers and growers to cultivate a following and a demand for a garlic that was once common and now nearly unknown.

 Inchelium garlic received its given name based on its origins of discovery.
 Its historical relevance is profound, it has been identified as the oldest strain of garlic grown in North America, having been grown far before the arrival of English settlers.
 It was found originally on the Colville Indian Reservation in Inchelium, Washington.
 Today Inchelium garlic can be found sold under its true name (not simply, garlic) throughout the Pacific West and Northwest United States.

-People have spotted Inchelium Garlic using the Specialty Produce app for iPhone and Android.
+Someone spotted Inchelium Garlic using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Santa Monica Farmers Market